EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Windows-containers.md

     docker build -t my-asp-app .
     ````

     Wait for the build to complete.
-This takes a minute or two.
+This takes a few minutes or two.

 1. Run the container detached in hyper-v isolation mode, map port **5000** on the host to port **80** in the container and give the container the convenient name **myapp**.

     ````powershell
-    docker run -d -p 5000:80 --isolaton hyperv --name myapp my-asp-app
+    docker run -d -p 5000:80 --isolation hyperv --name myapp my-asp-app
     ````

+    *Note:* The container must be run in Hyper-V isolation mode, because it is based on an older version of Windows Server.

 1. Open **Microsoft Edge**.
-1. In Microsoft Edge, navigate to <http://localhost:5000>.
+1. In Microsoft Edge, navigate to <http://pm-srv1:5000>.

     You should see a sample web site.